jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of BEATS is 1.2.0, released on July 12, 2010.
-It brings significant performance and architectural improvements.
-It also contains a few bug fixes.
-For more info, see [http://www.joelstrait.com/blog/2010/7/12/beats_1.2.0_released](http://www.joelstrait.com/blog/2010/7/12/beats_1.2.0_released).
+The latest stable version of BEATS is 1.2.1, released on March 6, 2011.
+This is a minor release which includes the following improvments:

-Development for 1.2.1 is underway on the trunk.
-This is a minor release which will add a few small features:

 * You can use the | character to represent bar lines in a track rhythm.
 This is optional, but often makes longer rhythms easier to read.
 * The "Structure" section of the song header is now called "Flow".
+(You can still use "Structure" for now, but you'll get a warning).
 * A pattern can contain multiple tracks that use the same sound.
 Previously, BEATS would pick one of those tracks as the 'winner', and the other tracks wouldn't be played.
 * Bug fix: A better error message is displayed if a sound file is in an unsupported format (such as MP3), or is not even a sound file.